K-9 to 5

 K-9 to 5 is an American television program about dogs with jobs.
-It is shown on the channel Animal Planet.
+It was aired on Animal Planet.

 Each episode features three or more dogs with "everyday jobs", doing everything from traditional service dog work to ranch hand/shepherding work to more uncommon things like polar bear sentry duty in Northern Canada or bowling pin collector at a Florida bowling alley.
 The final segment is called "Howlin' Good Time" and features recreation activities for dogs such as surfing, freestyle dancing, and "Yappy Hour" at a local pub.